rbroc/mental-health-llm-bias/README.md

 ##### TODO:
 - Set seeds
-- What demographic factors do we use?
-Which levels? (see `1_create_questionnaire_specs.py`)
-- Add responses
+- Double-check response conditions and demographic options
-- Decide on number of examples to sample and sampling strategies
+- Decide on whether conditions are too many, as well as number of examples and sampling strategies
+- Fix demographic prompt for third person: _the person who wrote this text..._
-- Decide on paraphrases
+- @Flor: do paraphrases
+- @Flor: refine the prompts and run

 ##### Important notes
 - Right now, the code only supports PHQ-9